xquery/xquerydoc/README.md

 #xquerydoc

-Parses xqDoc comments from your xquery and generates a set of API level documentation implemented in pure XQuery v1.0.
+Parses [xqDoc](http://xqdoc.org/source.html) style comments from your xquery and generates a set of API level html documentation all implemented in pure XQuery v1.0.

-xquerydoc commandline uses [XML Calabash](http://xmlcalabash.com) (which ships with [Saxon](http://www.saxonica.com)) though as xquerydoc is implemented in pure XQuery v1.0 you may also invoke from most XQuery processors (Saxon, MarkLogic, XQilla, eXist ...).
+The xquerydoc commandline uses [XML Calabash](http://xmlcalabash.com) (which ships with [Saxon](http://www.saxonica.com)) though as xquerydoc is implemented in pure XQuery v1.0 you may also invoke from most XQuery processors (Saxon, MarkLogic, XQilla, eXist ...).

-##Install
+##Install for Commandline usage

-To use from the commandline you should just be able to run Makefile e.g.
+To use from the commandline you should run Makefile e.g.

 ```bash
 make install